dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 5. If you do not observe interference, move the micrometer by roughly one half revoltuion more than 0.2 (0.2125).
 Move the wedge through again.
 6. Keep repeating (5) until you see the HOM dip.
 If you do not see it after a while, you might very, very slowly move the micrometer looking for signs of the dip.
 You might also need to move slightly below 0.2 depending on the exact alignment.
 Be persistent -- you will find it.
 But the key is to take your time and move slowly.  **Note: The dip is not always as pronounced as in the video below.
 To ensure a dip you see is real, move back and forth over it and make sure it is persistent.**
 7. When you observe dip, stop the wedge movement and note its position.
 If you need better statistics, you can increase the exposure time of the trace and further reduce the speed of the wedge.
-8. **AI** (1) Record the trace of the dip through a full scan.
+8. **ACTION ITEM** (1) Record the trace of the dip through a full scan.
 (2) Move the wedge from one side of the dip to the other.
 By stoping the wedge on both sides of the dip right when it vanishes, you can note the rough distance over which you observe the dip.
 Record this distance.
 Measure it several times to get some statistics and a good sense of this distance.

 ```{note}
 To improve the noise of your trace, you can optimize the coincidence timing and window.
 Observe the histogram of coincidences, and use the timing and coincidence window controls inside the detector settings to reduce to the minimum possible coincidence window so that you have the best signal to noise ratio.